pjoneja/Portfolio/Fan Messages/readme.md

 # Messages Box
 A hacked-together implementation of an public comment box using Google Forms, JSON, JavaScript and HTML Tables.
 May not be as 'pretty' as Disqus/other comment box implementations, but this solutions allows for full administrative control over what gets posted.
 View online [here](http://iasas.jisedu.or.id/basketball/fans.html)

+Open the .html file above to review my code.

 ### What it looks like:
 ![online](https://github.com/pjoneja/Portfolio-Showcase/blob/master/Fan%20Messages/MessagesBox.png)
 ![online](https://github.com/pjoneja/Portfolio-Showcase/blob/master/Fan%20Messages/GoogleForm.png)